MicrosoftDocs/msteams-docs/msteams-platform/resources/moodleInstructions.md

 In this article you'll learn how to install the Moodle LMS.

-## Prerequisites

-Following are the prerequisites to install and configure Moodle:

-1. Moodle administrator credentials.

-1. Azure AD administrator credentials.

-1. An Azure subscription where you can create new resources.

-Ensure all the prerequisites are met before starting the installation.

-## 1. Install the Microsoft 365 Moodle Plugins

 > [!NOTE]
 > To help IT admins to easily set-up Moodle and Teams integration, open-source Microsoft 365 Moodle Plugin is updated for the following:
 >
-> * Auto-registration of your Moodle server with [Azure Active Directory (AAD)](https://azure.microsoft.com/services/active-directory/).
+> * Auto-registration of your Moodle server with [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/).
 >
 > * One-click deployment of your Moodle Assistant bot to Azure.
 >